 Raised to Ghost Hunt

-Ghosts I Have Seen (1919) is Violet Tweedale’s memoir of her psychic experiences, some of which involved ghost hunts she conducted.
-In fact, the very first chapter recounts the investigation she shared with her father, the house alleged to be haunted being Scotland’s Broughton Hall, alleged to be haunted.
-Though Tweedale doesn’t mention how old she was, there’s something in her father’s encouraging to her to join him on a prowl around the Hall that suggests she was probably a teenager or close to it.
+In a memoir titled Ghosts I Have Seen, Violet Tweedale (1862-1936) recounts a lifetime of paranormal experiences.
+Some of these involved ghost hunts she conducted.
+In fact, the very first chapter recounts an investigation she shared with her father, the house alleged to be haunted being Scotland’s Broughton Hall.
+Though Tweedale doesn’t mention how old she was, there’s something in her father’s encouraging to her to join him that suggests she was probably a teenager or close to it.
 After many disappointing visits to the Hall, a soundless apparition — a woman in white sleepwear — rushed toward and past them.
 Young Violet was bowled over with fear, but her father managed to chase the ghost a short distance before it vanished before him.
 The pair shared more ghost hunts, too.
 Picture that.
 A Victorian father and daughter, side by side, pursuing specters.
 Do ghost hunts ever get sweeter?

 These paranormal investigations become a bit overshadowed by Tweedale’s reminisces of her literary life.
 Her father, Robert Chambers, and her uncle, William, were both prominent publishers, probably best remembered for establishing Chambers’s Edinburgh Journal.
 This popular magazine lasted well over a century and launched the writing careers of Arthur Conan Doyle, Thomas Hardy, and a few other important authors.
 Later in life, Tweedale moved from Scotland to London, where she hobnobbed with the elite and royalty — even Queen Victoria!
 “Being very tall,” she says, “I always had a certain difficulty in getting down low enough to kiss the tiny Queen’s hand.”
 There’s a lot of history in Ghosts I Have Seen, and while I found it charming, I know some readers might find the detours in Tweedale’s stroll through her memories a bit irritating.